wso2/docs-ei/en/streaming-integrator/docs/admin/creating-business-rules-templates.md

     ![Select business rule creation method](../images/working-with-business-rules/select-business-rule-creation-method.png)

-4. Then click **From Template** to open the **Select a Template Group** page where the available templates are displayed.
+4. Then click **From Template** to open the **Select a Template Group** page, where the available templates are displayed.

-5. Click on the template group that contains the required template to create a rule from it.
-In this example, the rule is created based on a template in the `Sweet Factory` template group that is packed with the Streaming Integrator by default.
+5. Click on the template group that contains the required template to create a business rule from it.
+In this example, the business rule is created based on a template in the `Sweet Factory` template group that is packed with the Streaming Integrator by default.
 Therefore, click **Sweet Factory** to open this template group.

     ![Select template group](../images/working-with-business-rules/select-template-group.png)